SmartenceTechnologies/StudentManagement/README.md

 view students, search students and remove the student.

 In order to run the project, you must have installed Python, on your PC.
-Use for education purpose only!
-For the project demo, have a look at the YouTube Video Above.

 Features:
 1. Add Students